-The 25 minute Charge of the Light Brigade took place down the wrong valley at Balaclava 160 years ago.
-Of its 673 calvarymen, 141 were Irish and the charge's leaders had interesting Irish connections.
-An Irish-born war correspondent William Howard Russell, from Dublin who was there wrote in The London Times:
+The 25-minute Charge of the Light Brigade took place down the wrong valley at Balaclava 160 years ago.
+Of its 673 cavalrymen, 141 were Irish and the charge's leaders had interesting Irish connections.
+An Irish-born war correspondent William Howard Russell from Dublin who was there wrote in The London Times:

 According to an article in The Word magazine in 2004, “There were in fact 673 men in the Light Brigade, of whom 114, or nearly 20%, were Irish.
 During the charge 118 (including 21 Irish) were killed, 127 (including 16 Irish) were wounded and 45 (including 7 Irish) were taken prisoner by the Russians.
 Some 360 horses were also killed.
 Of the Light Brigade’s five regiments, the Royal Irish Hussars had the most Irishmen; after returning from the Crimea in 1856 they were based in Dundalk.”

 Someone had blundered sending the Light Brigade into the teeth of cannons.

 As the Word noted, “The culprit, it seems, was Lord Raglan, who commanded the whole British army in the Crimea.
 On the morning of the Charge he dictated some badly worded orders to General Airey, whose handwriting was 'atrocious.'
 The last of these – written in pencil on a flimsy piece of paper, still preserved – ordered the Light Brigade to 'advance rapidly' and recover some British cannon captured earlier by the Russians.